-Assignment of Contract of Purchase and Sale BC
+Assignment of Contract and Purchase and Sale BC

 Written By: Mariko Baerg, REALTOR of Bridgewell Real Estate Group